chrokh/toow-old/chapters/abstract-injected-object-composition.md

 Let's explore our newfound power.
 You must have known that we were going to return to the flipflops.
-In the chapter on [abstract injected object composition](concrete-injected-object-composition:examples:general-flip-flop) we discussed how our flip flop cipher was coupled to the idea of a Caesar cipher even though it in a sense has nothing to do with that specific cipher.
+In the chapter on [concrete injected object composition](concrete-injected-object-composition:examples:general-flip-flop) we discussed how our flip flop cipher was coupled to the idea of a Caesar cipher even though it in a sense has nothing to do with that specific cipher.

 Let's implement it more generally using abstract injected object composition.